 Palpate the apex beat

-- Warn the child before beginning percussion – ‘I’m going to play your chest like a drum!’
+Warn the child before beginning percussion – ‘I’m going to play your chest like a drum!’

-- Perform percussion gently, comparing one side to the other.
+Perform percussion gently, comparing one side to the other.

-- Percussion is often not performed on younger children
+Percussion is often not performed on younger children.

 3. With your dominant hand’s middle finger, strike the middle phalanx of your non-dominant hand’s middle finger using a swinging movement of the wrist.

 Start by showing the child your stethoscope and demonstrate it on your own chest and/or on one of their toys to familiarise them with this piece of equipment.